gatapia/jish/README.md

-# js.net #
+# js.net - JavaScript the .Net way #

 ## Overview ##
-js.net provides a mechanism for running JavaScript from .net code.
-It also allows for JavaScript unit testing to be performed directly from Visual Studio.
-Currently js.net supports several JavaScript unit testing frameworks:
+js.net provides several tools for working with JavaScript in a '.Net' kind of
+way:
+- A wrapper around V8:  Include js.net.dll in your project and you can run JavaScript straight from your .Net programs
+- A command line interface and JavaScript file interpreter for running JavaScript straight from your console.
+- A set of unit testing bindings for different JavaScript frameoworks that allows you tu run your JavaScript tests straight from Visual Studio or your favourite CI tools.

+## Using js.net in your code ##
+To use js.net simply add a reference to the js.net.dll in your project and initialise the Engine.

+Example:

+    using (IEngine engine = new new JSNetEngine()) {
+      Console.WriteLine("Answer Is: " + engine.Run("1 + 1"));
+    }

+## Jish ##
+The JavaScript Interactive SHell is js.net's answer to Node.js's REPL.
+It is basically a command line interface to write JavaScript and interpret javascript files.
+To run Jish simple execute jish.exe

+Example:

+    jish.exe
+    > 1 + 1
+    2
+    > console.log('Hello World');
+    Hello World
+    >.exit

+## Unit Testing
+One of js.net's primary and most stable feature is JavaScript unit testing support (including tests that rely on the DOM).
+Current supported frameworks
+are:
 - [Closure](http://closure-library.googlecode.com/svn/docs/closure_goog_testing_jsunit.js.html)
 - [qUnit](http://docs.jquery.com/Qunit)
 - [jsUnit](http://www.jsunit.net/)
 - [Jasmine](http://pivotal.github.com/jasmine/)
 - [JSCoverage](http://siliconforks.com/jscoverage/)

-## Unit Testing
-One of js.net's primary and most stable feature is JavaScript unit testing support (including tests that rely on the DOM).
 To unit test your JavaScript simply follow these steps:

 - Change the target framework of your unit test project to x86 (Project Properties -> Build -> Playform Target -> x86)